tonai/Lightning-talks/JavaScript/04_Writing_modules/09_Writing_jQuery_plugins.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## JavaScript and DOM

-### HTML classes

-Use specific HTML classes that you will use in your JavaScript plugins to select the DOM elements you need to manipulate.

-Prefix those classes with `js-` to differentiate them from other style classes.

-For state classes use the `is-` prefix.
-Example :
-* `is-active`
-* `is-open`
-* ...

-Avoid the usage of HTML id for your code to be more reusable.

 ### Variable naming